Nunchaku: Origins

-The origin of the nunchaku is unclear, although one popular belief is that nunchaku was originally a short South-East Asian flail.
-A near identical weapon to the nunchaku called tabak-toyok exists in the northern Philippines, which was used to thresh rice or soybeans.
+"Two sticks connected by metal chain, originated from Xirong, used on horses in combat against Han infantry, shaped similarly to flails used by farmers to thresh wheat, iron-decorated, easy to strike below from above, Han soldiers who were able to master could exercise with excellence against the Xirongs."One popular belief is that nunchaku in its contemporary form was originally a short South-East Asian flail.
+A near variant to the nunchaku called tabak-toyok exists in the northern Philippines, which was used to thresh rice or soybeans.
 Alternative theories are that it was originally developed from an Okinawan horse bit (muge) or from a wooden clapper called hyoshiki carried by the village night watch, made of two blocks of wood joined by a cord.
 The night watch would hit the blocks of wood together to attract people's attention, then warn them about fires and other dangers.

-An oft-repeated claim is that the nunchaku and other Okinawan weapons were tools adapted for use as weapons by peasants who were forbidden from possessing conventionial weapons, but available academic sources suggest this is likely a romantic exaggeration created by 20th century martial arts schools.
+An oft-repeated claim is that the nunchaku and other Okinawan weapons were tools adapted for use as weapons by peasants who were forbidden from possessing conventional weapons, but available academic sources suggest this is likely a romantic exaggeration created by 20th century martial arts schools.
 Martial arts in Okinawa were practiced exclusively by the aristocracy (kazoku) and "serving nobles" (shizoku), but were prohibited among commoners (heimin).